 The 24mm and 28mm come with the pump; if they don’t fit and you need the smaller size, you can order the 21mm.

 Willow comes with the 24mm and 27mm breast shields.
+21mm shields are also available with the purchase of a reusable milk container.

 Sizes other than the ones listed are not supported for either pump.